ludo237/vuejs-carousel/README.md

 ## Configuration
-The current state of the component have an array of `photos` object and it expects this attributes:
+The current state of the component uses an array of `photos` object and it expects this attributes:

 - albumId
 - id